ogniskogracza/obs-cursor-overlay/README[ENG]-v1.0.txt

 5. INSTALLING PYTHON
 ======================================================================

-OBS Pointer requires Python 3.10 or newer.
+OBS CURSOR OVERLAY requires Python 3.10 or newer.

 Python can be downloaded from: